 Looking after your skin is difficult.
 As you get older, you will start to notice that your body requires a different skincare routine from when you were a young adult.
 This change in age will have a significant impact on the way that you look after your skin, the way that you choose to treat your body, and it is important to cultivate an age-appropriate skin routine to compensate for this.

-Thankfully, there are quite a few different routines that people can apply at any age of their lives, so we’d like to take a look at Clarins ultimate guide for age-appropriate skincare routines.
+Thankfully, there are quite a few different routines that people can apply at any age of their lives, so we’d like to take a look at this little guide prepared by MMSCENE beauty editor for age-appropriate skincare routines.

 Starting Strong – Late Teens to Adults

 Obviously, being in your late teens and moving forward to adulthood, regardless of who you are, is a good time to start investing in a skincare routine.
 It’s important to start strong to have a good foundation upon which to build a permanent routine for the next decade or so.
 What you’re going to want to do is invest in a fairly minimalist routine, one which doesn’t have masses of chemicals, and something which puts an emphasis on natural ingredients and products.

 This may seem fairly obvious, and in some respects it is, but you would be surprised at the amount of people who simply don’t take the time to invest in a proper skincare routine.
 Moreover, these are the individuals who choose to use alcohol-based products, which can have massively damaging long-term impacts on your skin.
 Be smart, and save the alcohol for the pub.